deekob/amplify_flutter_workshop/module2/README.md

 ``` bash
 cd workshop_app
 ```
 Verify that you are in the correct directory by running $ ls .
-Yout output should list folders similar to below :
+Your output should list folders similar to below :

 ``` bash
 ➜  awsjs@f8ffc2296246 workshop_app % ls